How We Protect Your Service Data (Enterprise Services)

 4. Incident Response.
 We have an incident management process for security events that may affect the confidentiality, integrity, or availability of Our systems or data that includes a response time under which Zendesk will contact its subscribers upon verification of a security incident that affects Your Service Data.
 This process specifies courses of action, procedures for notification, escalation, mitigation, and documentation.
 The incident response program includes 24×7 centralized monitoring systems and on-call staffing to respond to service incidents.
 Unless ordered otherwise by law enforcement or government agency, You will be notified within seventy-two (72) hours of a Service Data Breach.
 “Service Data Breach” means an unauthorized access or improper disclosure that has been verified to have affected Your Service Data.

 5. Access Control and Privilege Management.
 We restrict administrative access to production systems to approved personnel.
-We require such personnel to have unique IDs and associated cryptographic keys.
-These keys are used to authenticate and identify each person’s activities on Our systems, including access to Service Data.
-Upon hire, Our approved personnel are assigned unique keys.
-Upon termination of personnel, or where compromise of such key is suspected, these keys are revoked.
-Access rights and levels are based on Our employees’ job function and role, using the concepts of least-privilege and need-to-know to match access privileges to defined responsibilities.
+We require such personnel to have unique IDs and associated cryptographic keys and/or use of complex ephemeral tokens.
+These keys and/or tokens are used to authenticate and identify each person’s activities on Our systems, including access to Service Data.
+Upon hire, Our approved personnel are assigned unique ID’s and credentials.
+Upon termination of personnel, or where compromise of such credentials is suspected, these credentials are revoked.
+Access rights and levels are based on Our employees’ job function and role, using the concepts of least-privilege and need-to-know basis to match access privileges to defined responsibilities.

 7. Data Center Environment and Physical Security.
 The Sub-Processors’ environments which are utilized by Us for hosting services in connection with Our provision of the Enterprise Services employ the following security measures: